 11 Wabi-Sabi Gift Ideas for Your Modern Japanese House Interior

-Now that we understand the Japanese philosophy of Wabi-Sabi, let’s get down to specifics.
+Now that we understand the Japanese philosophy of wabi-sabi, let’s get down to specifics.
 The following list isn’t just a collection of items.
 It’s 11 invitations to slow down, appreciate the moment, and surround yourself with authentic beauty.
 These are perfect wabi-sabi gifts for someone who values minimalism, quality, and deeper meaning.

 Chawan - a hand-made cup

 Chawan, a handmade tea cup, is the quintessence of the wabi-sabi philosophy.
 Its irregular shape, subtle differences in glazing, and even slightly rough texture are traces of the craftsman’s hand.
-There are no two identical copies, which makes it a personal and unique treasure.
+There are no two identical cups, which makes it a personal and unique treasure.

 - Unique handmade ceramic bowl, each piece is one-of-a-kind